dippedincode/old-CV/README.md

 ### Makers Academy (November 2018 - March 2019)

-- OOP, TDD, MVC,
+- Learning how to learn to code following best practices and processes
-- Agile, pair programming
+- Agile, pair programming, teamwork

 ### University of Kent (1995 to 1996)